pillowlab/StepRampMCMC/README.md

 (make sure the directories match your CUDA install directory!)

-To compile the CUDA files into MEX files that can be executed by MATLAB, see
+To compile the CUDA files into MEX files that can be executed by MATLAB, `cd` into the directory:

+1. Execute `myPaths;`
--    `code/CUDAlib/myPaths.m`  - tells the compiler where to find your MATLAB and CUDA installations
+ This tells the compiler where to find your MATLAB and CUDA installations.
+If it reports an error, open `myPaths.m` and edit the relevant path name so it points to the correct directory.

+2. Execute `compileAllMexFiles;`
--    `code/CUDAlib/compileAllMexFiles.m`  - runs the compile/link scripts
+   This should runs the compile/link all scripts.

 **WARNING**: Using these CUDA tools and MATLAB's native GPU functions  in the same
          session may cause a library conflict that will crash MATLAB.